 Title VII and the IHRA have different standards for imposing liability on an employer for workplace sexual harassment claims.
 These different requirements for imposing liability on the employer turn on the identity of the harasser and whether or not the aggrieved employee suffered tangible employment action.

 Title VII protections for sexual harassment in the workplace claims only apply to employers engaging in an industry affecting commerce that has fifteen or more employees for each working day in each of the twenty or more calendar weeks in the current or proceeding year.
-While the IHRA, 775 ILCS 5/2-101(B)(1)(b), protections for sexual harassment apply to any employer who employs one or more employees.
+While the IHRA, 775 ILCS 5/2-101(B)(1)(b), protections for sexual harassment apply to any employer who employs one or more employees in Illinois.

 EMPLOYER’S LIABILITY UNDER TITLE VII FOR A SUPERVISOR’S SEXUAL HARASSMENT